GentikSolm/awesome-dots/nvim/README.md

 # Neovim dotfiles

-Blazingly fast neovim config.
-I try to be slightly minimal yet highly functional
+My neovim config.
+I try to be more-less minimal yet highly functional

-### Dependencies

-* `Packer` as a package manager
-* `Mason` as lsp manager
-* `ripgrep` for telescope ripgrep pane

 ### Featuring

 * Telescope for jumping between files
 * Tokyonight as a theme
 * neo-tree as filetree
+* Lazy plugin manager
+* Feline statusline
+* So many more (im lazy to list them here)

 ### Installation

-First, make sure `packer` is installed,
-Next clone the contents of this folder to `~/.config/nvim/`, Then run `:PackerSync` to install all plugins, and then install any desired `Mason` extensions.
+clone dotfiles and open neovim, everything will self install.

-### Custom Keybinds
+### Layout

-Keybinds can be found in `remap.lua` and general settings in `set.lua`.
+- Core settings in `lua/core/*`
+- Plugin settings in `lua/plugins/*`